 Insuring Nature, Ensuring Resilience

 The 2017 Global Insurance Forum brought together more than 500 global insurance executives, regulators, academics and policy makers to discuss the role of the insurance industry in building global risk resiliency.
-Below is a compressed version of the keynote speech Mark R. Tercek, president and CEO of The Nature Conservancy, delivered at the Forum on July 19, 2017, in London.
+Below is a compressed version of the keynote speech Mark R. Tercek, former CEO of The Nature Conservancy, delivered at the Forum on July 19, 2017, in London.

 Insuring Nature, Ensuring Resilience